enipx/expo-version-checker/README.md

 # expo-version-checker

-This project was forked from this package <https://github.com/kimxogus/react-native-version-check>.
+This project is built around this package <https://github.com/kimxogus/react-native-version-check> to run smoothly on expo.

 ## Getting started